enahwe/KafkaGust/README.md

 ## Message template for producers
 * The sub-directory `./model` contains two samples of models : "*TextMsg*" and "*JsonMsg*"
 * Each file suffixed by `-template.txt` contains the structure of messages to send, enriched with variables
-* Each file suffixed by `-keys.txt` contains a list of keys that it's possible to use as Kafka keys to load-balance the messages
+* Each file suffixed by `-keys.txt` contains a list of keys that it's possible to use as Kafka keys to load-balance the messages (see the `msgKeyDef`argument)
 * Each file suffixed by `-content.txt` contains the raw text content to add in your messages, in addition to the variables
 * You can create your owns models by inserting inside your templates the variables you want